-Tapflo has experience and knowledge in Surface Treatment Solutions offer a selection of pumps and filters that have perfect application within today’s surface treatment industry by manufacturing pumps able to meet the requirements of each surface treatment process.
-With fewer hands between the manufacturer and end-user, the price and availability of Tapflo pumps are a great strength, making Tapflo the leading and most competitive industrial pumps suppliers in the UK.
+Tapflo Pumps has experience and knowledge in Surface Treatment solutions, offering a selection of high-quality pumps and filters that are ideal for the surface treatment industry.
+With minimal steps between manufacturer and end-user, the price and availability of the pumps make Tapflo a leading UK industrial pump supplier.

 Creating a safe process

-The application of Tapflo pumps to the Surface Treatment Solutions covers sectors such as galvanisation, plating, degreasing, pickling, coating/painting, and etching.
-Many hazardous chemicals are used in the process of these surface treatments.
-A relevant issue is to provide a safe environment throughout the process from pre-treatment, surface treatment, after treatment to waste handling.
-This involves encapsulation and automatization of the process and handling of chemicals.
+In surface Treatment applications such as galvanisation, plating, degreasing, pickling, coating/painting, and etching, many hazardous chemicals are used.
+Therefore, encapsulation and automation of the process are important from pre-treatment, surface treatment, and waste handling after treatment.
 Safe and reliable pumps and filters are important components in creating a safe process.

 Process & Fluid examples